williamAdson/password-file-share/README.md

 # password-file-share
+INTRODUCTION
-password protected file sharing system in nodejs
+🗃 This is a simple password protected file sharing website.

+DESCRIPTION
+🛠 fork repo
+🛠 clone repo
+🛠 make sure you have node v19.1.0
+🛠 make sure you config mongodb
+🛠 npm install
+🛠 star repo to follow future changes